Onward to Golgotha

-Onward to Golgotha is the debut studio album by the American death metal band Incantation.
-The album was released in 1992 on Relapse Records.
+Onward to Golgotha is the debut studio album by American death metal band Incantation, released on May 5, 1992 by Relapse Records.
 It was re-released in October 2006 with a bonus DVD of live performances.
-In the January edition of the American heavy metal magazine Decibel they added it as their 72nd hall of fame album.
-To celebrate being added to the hall of fame it will be re-released on 180 gram vinyl, but limited to only 1,000 copies.
+Decibel added the album to their hall of fame.
+To celebrate being added to the hall of fame, it was re-released on 180 gram vinyl, but limited to only 1,000 copies.